davidshq/awesome-search-engines/README.md

 [^wiby]: "The Wiby search engine is building a web of pages as it was in the earlier days of the internet."
 It's source code is available on [GitHub](https://github.com/wibyweb/wiby/) under a GPLv2 license.

 [^marginalia]: With similar goals to Wiby, Marginalia surfaces the indie web.
 The [source code](https://git.marginalia.nu/marginalia/marginalia.nu) is available under the GNU Affero GPL v3 or later.

+[^neeva]: An ad-free search engine.
+Offers a limited free account with subscription accounts less than $6/mo.
+Provides some customizability of search results by selecting preferred sources (e.g. The New York Times, Wikipedia).

+[^kagi]: Ad-free search engine, offers limited personal accounts.
+Subscription account is $10/mo, similar model to Neeva.
+Allows one to raise/lower/pin/block specific sites.